developdata/webar/README.md

 A 3D rectanble will appear in the aqua sphere when a QR code with the data https://example.com/ is registered by the camera.

+## arqr.html
+This file brings together the code from video.html and dinosaure.html

 ## tests
 This file contains code I've used for testing and other code that might no longer be in one of the html files.